How does Flipping properties work?

 Here are some tips for working with contractors:

-Keep in regular contact with your contractor; ask for the task by task updates.
-Also, check-in periodically to make sure work is getting done according to your specification and schedule.
+Contractors & DIY Keep in regular contact with your contractor; ask for task-by-task updates.
+Also, check in periodically to make sure work is getting done according to your specifications and schedule.

 If you are going to do some of the work yourself, make sure to discuss your plan and routine with your contractor beforehand.
-This way, you will not interrupt his or her work.
+This way, you will not interrupt their work.

-It is prudent to pay your contractor an initial deposit, then another payment halfway through.
-The final payment when the project is finished, and you have thoroughly checked the work.
+Pay Your Contractors It is prudent to pay your contractor an initial deposit and another halfway through the project.
+The final payment is made after the project is finished and you have thoroughly checked the work.

-Some investors pay contractors weekly; however, in my opinion, it is best to pay on what tasks they have completed.
-What you do not want is to pay your contractor all the money and not have the job completed.
+Some investors pay contractors weekly; however, in my opinion, it is best to pay for what tasks they have completed.
+You do not want to pay your contractor all the money and not have the job completed.

 Top Three Renovation Ideas to Maximise ROI

 The ROI on a new kitchen varies depending on the scope of the renovation.
-The benefit of a new kitchen is its ability to attract potential buyers so you can sell the property quickly.
+The benefit of a new kitchen is its ability to attract potential buyers, allowing you to sell the property quickly.

-The longer the house is on the market, the more it is going to cost you hence, which means less profit.
+The longer the house is on the market, the more it will cost you, which means less profit.

 The best advice I can give to new house flippers is to take the first or second offer you get on each property.
 Time is all-important when flipping a house, and if you get an offer that gives you a profit, take it and move on.